 That being said, you do need to shoot high.
 As a point of reference, 83.7% of the students who enrolled at Cornell for the 2020–21 academic year finished high school in the top 10% of their class.

-As a result, anything below a really high GPA will probably be a long shot.
+As a result, anything below a GPA of around 3.8 will probably be a long shot.

 Don’t let that discourage you from applying if your GPA is a little bit lower.
 But if you’ve underperformed in a few of your high school classes, you’ll need to make up for the performance in other places on your application, like in standardized test scores.